Payarc/payarc-sdk-python/README.md

     retrieve - this function extract details for specific customer from database list - this function allows you to search amongst customers you had created.
 It is possible to search based on some criteria.
 See examples and documentation for more details
-    update - this function allows you to modify attributes of customer object.
+    update - this function allows you to modify attributes of customer object. delete - this function allows you to delete customer object.

 ### Object `payarc.applications`
 ##### Object `payarc.applications` is used by Agents and ISVs to manage candidate merchant when acquiring new customer.
 As such you can create, list, get details, and manage documents required in boarding process.